chien-y/credit_freezes_slides/README.md

 - Banks.
   - Intermediate the depositor and the entrepreneurs.
-  - Hold some asset.
+  - Hold some assets.
   - Have liquidity shocks, independently across banks.

 - Entrepreneurs.
-  - Access to profitable invetment opportunities.
+  - Access to profitable investment opportunities.

 ## Model
 - Three periods:
-  - t=0: Banks and depositor offer lending contracts, specifying fixed interest rates.
+  - t=0: Banks and depositors offer lending contracts, specifying fixed interest rates.
   - t=1: Banks and entrepreneurs decide the borrowing amount.
   - t=2: Debt due.
 Shocks are realized.